Random Matrix Ensembles in Hyperchaotic Classical Dissipative Dynamical Systems: Results

-In the underdamped regime, due to the presence of the inertial term, the particles are able to overcome the harmonic interparticle repulsion and exchange positions.
+In the underdamped regime, due to the presence of the inertial term, the particles can overcome the harmonic interparticle repulsion and exchange positions.
 This is shown in Fig.\ \ref{Fig8} ${\rm (b)}$ and ${\rm (c)}$ with the corresponding LE spectrums given in ${\rm (e)}$ and ${\rm (f)}$.
-Obviously, different chaotic regimes can be identified from Fig.\ \ref{Fig8} ${\rm (b)}$ compared to ${\rm (c)}$.
-First one where the crossings happen only in the transient regime and the second one where such crossings are able to propagate through time and are present even in the steady-state regime.
+Different chaotic regimes can be identified from Fig.\ \ref{Fig8} ${\rm (b)}$ compared to ${\rm (c)}$.
+First, one where the crossings happen only in the transient regime and the second one where such crossings can propagate through time and are present even in the steady-state regime.
 The latter is the regime with roughly fifty percent positive LEs (the dark orange region in Fig.\ \ref{Fig3}) and where the LE repulsion is prevalent.
-We note that particles after exchanging positions quickly revert back to previous ordering due to the overwhelming strength of the particle interactions.
-We checked that choosing a different initial conditions, e.g.\ uniformly distributed particle positions, the transient dynamics looks different but in the steady-state the general conclusions provided are still valid.
-This means that LE spectrum and the LE fluctuatuations are completely determined by the nonlinear dynamics rather than by the choice of initial conditions.
+We note that particles after exchanging positions quickly revert to previous ordering due to the overwhelming strength of the particle interactions.
+We checked that choosing different initial conditions, e.g.\ uniformly distributed particle positions, the transient dynamics looks different but in the steady-state, the general conclusions provided are still valid.
+This means that LE spectrum and the LE fluctuations are completely determined by the nonlinear dynamics rather than by the choice of initial conditions.

-In literature the term ``avoided crossing'' is typically used to describe the repulsive behavior of eigenvalues in quantum mechanical models with the change of some control parameter \cite{PikovskyPoliti2016}.
+In literature, the term ``avoided crossing'' is typically used to describe the repulsive behavior of eigenvalues in quantum mechanical models with the change of some control parameter \cite{PikovskyPoliti2016}.
 Similar behavior, as already mentioned, has been used in the context of LEs \cite{Ahlers_Zillmer_Pikovsky_2001}.
 Note that the avoided crossing behavior discussed so far in this chapter is in terms of particle trajectories.
-In fact we identify a dichotomy, where the lack of avoided crossing in the trajectories leads to avoided crossings in the LEs (exponent repulsion) and vice versa.
+We identify a dichotomy, where the lack of avoided crossing in the trajectories leads to avoided crossings in the LEs (exponent repulsion) and vice versa.